knaackbuilt/knaackbuilt.dev/README.md

 Thanks for coming to my ted talk.

+## Using this repo on ubuntu linuxbook
+- nvm ls
+- nvm use 12.22.12
+- this install can use npm 8 and node 12 totally fine.

 ## Alpinejs explanations
 This is for me, but maybe also for you.
 All documentation examples are like: "ok so just invoke the secondary arrow directive object into the first tertiary  prop for importing and then when you declare scrogz you'll be all set to foo-bar the normal way as strong typing."
 No, I don't understand it.
 Yes I do understand programming.